 There you go, it’s written in black and white on the official website.
 So, I wasn’t joking, if you want to create an entire NASA themed clothing brand you absolutely can, particularly as they also waiver copyright on a great deal of other material including video footage and photography.

-Here’s a great example of an iconic image appearing to be in public domain until…The Warhol foundation started to use the image for ipod covers, iphone cases and other products (nearly 50 years after the original released of the album).
+Here’s a great example of an iconic image appearing to be in public domain until…The Warhol foundation started to use the image for iPod covers, iPhone cases and other products (nearly 50 years after the original release of the album).
 So, to be clear, The Velvet Underground used an image legally for the cover of their album ‘The Velvet Underground & Nico,’ as Warhol managed the band and designed it for them.
 Later, the band decided that the image was now their trademark and attempted to license the image.
 Who do you think has the right to license the image?